How to Navigate North Carolina's 100-County Adoption System

 Does the county I live in affect my adoption costs?
 For foster-to-adopt through county DSS, costs are minimal regardless of county.
 For private agency or independent adoption, the county does not directly set fees, but the availability of agencies and attorneys in your area affects your options and pricing.
 Rural counties with fewer professionals may require you to work with providers in a neighboring city, adding travel time and costs.

 What if my county DSS is unresponsive or slow?
-This is more common in large urban counties with high caseloads.
-If your county DSS is not responding to adoption inquiries within a reasonable timeframe (two to four weeks), consider: (1) following up with a supervisor at the county office, (2) contacting the NC Kids Adoption and Foster Care Network at the state level, which can sometimes facilitate connections, or (3) pivoting to a private agency or independent adoption pathway that does not depend on county DSS responsiveness.
+If your county DSS is not responding to adoption inquiries within a reasonable timeframe, consider: (1) following up with a supervisor at the county office, (2) contacting the NC Kids Adoption and Foster Care Network at the state level, which can sometimes facilitate connections, or (3) pivoting to a private agency or independent adoption pathway that does not depend on county DSS responsiveness.

 Can I use a private agency even if my county DSS has a good adoption program?
 Yes.
 The choice between county DSS and a private agency is yours to make.
 Many families in well-resourced counties still choose private agencies for infant adoption (which county DSS rarely handles) or for the more structured experience.
 The decision should be based on the type of adoption you want, your timeline expectations, and your budget -- not on loyalty to a particular system.